 Early Life and Education

-William Elias Conway Jr. was born on August 27, 1949, in Lowell, Massachusetts.
-He received a Bachelor of Arts degree from Dartmouth College in 1971 and earned his MBA from the University of Chicago Booth School of Business in 1974.
-During his MBA studies, he worked at First National Bank of Chicago, gaining experience in corporate finance and commercial lending.
+William E. Conway Jr. was born on August 27, 1949, in Lowell, Massachusetts.
+He pursued his education at Dartmouth College, earning a Bachelor of Arts degree, and later obtained an MBA from the University of Chicago Booth School of Business in 1974, with a focus on finance.
+He attended night school for his MBA while working at the First National Bank of Chicago.

 Rise to Success

-Conway's career began at First National Bank of Chicago, where he spent nearly a decade in various positions.
-In 1981, he joined MCI Communications, ultimately becoming Senior Vice President and Chief Financial Officer in 1984.
+Conway's career began at the First National Bank of Chicago, where he held various positions in corporate finance, commercial lending, and general management for nearly a decade.
+In 1981, he joined MCI Communications, where he worked in several financial roles, rising to the position of Senior Vice President and Chief Financial Officer.
 In 1987, Conway co-founded The Carlyle Group with David Rubenstein and Daniel A. D'Aniello.
-The firm grew into a global investment company.
-He served as Co-CEO until 2018, and then transitioned to Co-Executive Chairman.
+He served as Co-CEO and Chief Investment Officer before stepping down in 2018 to focus on his role as Co-Executive Chairman.

 Key Business Strategies